Alvor1991/PP4-Physio/README.md

 #### Structure

 The website is organized using a Flowchart to illustrate the user journey and interactions, ensuring intuitive navigation and a seamless user experience.
-The chart outlines the interactions available to both logged-in and logged-out users, illustrating how they navigate through the site's features
+The chart outlines the interactions available to both logged-in and logged-out users, illustrating how they navigate through the site's features.

 ![Sports Therapy Booking website map](assets/readme_files/flowchart.png)